heartolazor/pokefursfarm/README.md

 - no update key
 Additional events, dialogue and story for Jas

-(NPC) Rodney O'Brien v3.2.3 by TheFrenchDodo:
+(NPC) Rodney O'Brien v3.2.6 by TheFrenchDodo:
 - https://www.nexusmods.com/stardewvalley/mods/13437
 Adds a friendly writer that also happens to be Elliott's uncle.

-East Scarp NPCs v3.0.4 by Lemurkat:
+East Scarp: NPCs v3.0.6 by Lemurkat:
 - https://www.nexusmods.com/stardewvalley/mods/???
-Adds a cast of characters to East Scarp!
+Adds a cast of characters to East Scarp.

-ES-BarberShop v3.0.4 by mushymato:
+East Scarp: Barber Shop v3.0.6 by mushymato:
 - https://github.com/Mushymato/ESBarberShop/releases
 East Scarp's Barber Shop - not compatible with Android